akka/akka-persistence-cassandra/EventsByTag.md

 this is kept to a minimum by making the bucket small enough and by batching the writes into unlogged batches.

-Each events by tag query starts at the offset you provide and query back all the events.
+Each events by tag query starts at the offset you provide and queries the events.
 Events for a particular tag are partitioned by the tag name and a timebucket (this is a day for older versions of the plugin, and configurable for the latest version).
 Meaning that each eventsByTag stream will initially do a query per time bucket to get up to the current